biati-digital/nova-text-tools/texttools.novaextension/README.md

 -  JSON String Parse (Pretty print a JSON encoded string with support for serialized strings, this way you can easily print a serialized array from a database)

 &nbsp;
 &nbsp;

+## How to use the commands?

+Easy, there are several ways.

+- You can invoke the commands using the [Commands Palette](https://library.panic.com/nova/command-palettes/)
+- You can right click your file and you will see a "Text Tools" menu that contains all the available commands
+- You can access the tools from the Editor Menu -> Text Tools
+- You can also configure a Key Binding for the command you use the most for exaple `Select All Ocurrences`

+&nbsp;

 ## Mastering commands with Matching...